 But not long ago, Dahara did something that put her entire future in jeopardy.

 She turned 14.

 Dahara lives in a small village in rural Niger.
 By almost any measure, it is one of the worst places in the world she could be an adolescent girl.
-In the 2014 United Nations Human Development Index, a list that measures basic human benchmarks like health, education and standard of living, Niger ranked last in the world.
+In the 2016 United Nations Human Development Index, a list that measures basic human benchmarks like health, education and standard of living, Niger is ranked one of the last in the world.